-Mr Hogan had over 25 years' experience in the stockbroking industry and was closely involved in bringing a number of company listings to the ASX, the underwriting of shareholder entitlement issues and corporate placements.
+Mr Hogan has over 25 years' experience in the stockbroking industry and was closely involved in bringing a number of company listings to the ASX, the underwriting of shareholder entitlement issues and corporate placements.

 Mr Hogan has previously worked in the business services division of international accounting firm Ernst & Young.

-Relevant Interest in Shares and Options
+Relevant Interest in Shares and Options as at the date of this report

-4,027,045 ordinary shares.
-2,499,501 options ex-price 20c expiring 30/11/2016.
+4,506,545 ordinary shares.
+500,000 options ex-price 20c expiring 30/11/2016.